 Finally, if you are concerned about your core, you could be focusing on “traditional” ab workouts such as sit-ups, crunches and planks.
 If your core is not functioning optimally then these types of exercises are highly likely to be doing further damage to your core.

 The key is to tune into what your abdomen looks like as you do them.
 Does it bulge out at all?
 Do you see coning or doming like in the image below?

 If you are seeing this, you are unknowingly increasing intra-abdominal pressure and causing your abdominal muscles to push outward still further.

 You could also be performing other exercises (for example – a heavy load during a leg press – see image below) that causes ‘bearing down’ or heaviness in pelvic floor muscles and coning or bulging of the abdominals If this is happening your core is compromised.
 This could also be occurring as you are “breath holding” during a movement.

 Now don’t panic, use this as information or feedback that your body is giving you so you can achieve the opposite.
 When you engage your transverse muscles correctly and exhale on the effort (where the load is) the lower abdomen should hollow inwards as the muscle contracts.

-The easiest way to help you eliminate ‘mummy tummy’, Diastasis Recti and pelvic floor weakness – while building your body confidence is to work with a Certified Pregnancy and Postpartum Trainer.
+The easiest way to help you eliminate ‘mummy tummy’, Diastasis Recti and pelvic floor weakness – while building your body confidence is to ensure you are exercising safely and effectively – try my BFABMETHOD program

 One of the key contributing factors to a belly still “looking pregnant” is diastasis recti.
 Most women are concerned about the width of abdominal separation, but the depth is also important as these are the layers (or Linea Alba) that need deep healing … plenty more on diastasis recti here.